Abdullah0x7/Abdullah0x7.github.io/02-portfolio.md

 layout: default
 title: Portfolio
 permalink: /portfolio/
-nav: false
+nav: true
 ---
-# 🧰 My Projects
+# My Projects

-Here are some of my personal and professional projects.
+- Here are some of my personal and professional projects.
 Click on any project to view the full walkthrough.

 <div class="portfolio-grid">
   {% for project in site.data.projects %}